Plastic Molding Part Design

 Excess air could slow down the melt fronts, and cause bubbles to form.
 Should the air not be vented fast enough, then it could well cool the melt fronts so that they don’t bond properly, creating a significantly weakened melt-front.
 To solve this issue, extra localized heating is often used on weld-lines to ensure the melt fronts come together nicely.

-Weld-lines should be avoided in parts that require holes, and there are a range of methods to do this- especially if the lines occur at high stress points.
+Weld-lines should be avoided in parts that require holes, and there are a range of methods to do this- especially if the lines occur at high-stress points.
 The holes may be marked for drilling later in a secondary operation.
-Where countersunk bind holes are needed, at least lA of the section thickness should be retained.
+If countersunk bind holes are needed, lA of the section thickness should be retained.
 This will allow the material flow to minimize the weld-line formation opposite the hole.
 Where blind holes are concerned, the minimum thickness of the bottom should be at least ]/6 diameter.
 With reinforced materials, the part’s weld-line strength can be calculated by using the parent resin，s strength.

 Bosses act as the assembly point for mating parts.
 As such, they will need to be designed with a good strength of attachment in mind, but at the same time, not cause any problems with the part’s surface or appearance.
 To help prevent the latter, it’s a good idea to situate bosses behind the nonvisible surface of a part.
 Should bosses or ribs not be designed correctly, then this can lead to weld-line, void, and sink problems in the parts.
 Whether the boss is open or blind, they will still require radii, and need to have a uniform wall thickness throughout.
 To ensure this, without compromising on strength, the boss may be strengthened and supported through additional ribs.